jamesrcounts/jamesrcounts.com/_drafts/azdo-container-pipelines.md

 #### Initialize Helm

 To install a Helm chart from ACR, we need to add the ACR to the build agent's repository list.
 Before doing that, we need to initialize Helm locally, and the previous Helm install step did that.
-To ensure the best possible compatibility with Helm's tiller pod running in Kubernetes, this task initializes the server-side component with the same version.
+Initializing the server-side tiller component with the same version as the Helm client ensures the best possible compatibility.
+This task assures both are in sync.

 {% gist e6b138e489a2d60ba2204e5344520a94 initialize-tiller.yaml %}